Associate Professor

 Biography

-Dr. Wolfgang teaches Communication Law and Media in Society.
+Dr. Wolfgang teaches Communication Law, Media in Society, Qualitative Research Methods, and Social and Cultural Communication Theory.
 His research focuses on public discourse, journalism studies, and media sociology.
 In particular, he studies the relationship between journalists and their audiences.
-Wolfgang is also interested in journalist role conceptions, representations of minority groups in media, political communication, and new media.
-His research utilizes textual analysis, ethnography, interviews, and survey methods.
-His research has appeared in publications such as Journalism, Journalism Studies, Journalism Practice, Digital Journalism, and the Journal of Public Deliberation.
+He is also interested in journalist role conceptions, representations of minority groups in media, political communication, and new media.
+His research utilizes textual analysis, ethnography, interviews, and survey methods and has appeared in publications such as Journalism, Journalism Studies, Journalism Practice, Digital Journalism, and the Journal of Public Deliberation.

 Wolfgang holds three degrees from the University of Missouri (Ph.D., Journalism, 2016; J.D., 2012; M.A., Journalism, 2011) and received his BA in Contemporary Media and Journalism from the University of South Dakota in 2008.